 This Safeguarding & Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that pupils are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.

-Safeguarding issues will be addressed through all areas of the curriculum.
+Safeguarding issues, including online safety will be addressed through all areas of the curriculum.